 Please click the link below to read our Gender Pay Gap Statement.

-Day to day running of the charity is the responsibility of the staff, led by the chief executive and senior management team.
+Day to day running of the charity is the responsibility of the staff, led by the chief executive.

 Director of Finance & Resources (Deputy Chief Executive)